jflamy/owlcms4/docs/Simulation.md

    1. Go to the Preparation / Language and System Settings page

-   2. Locate the "Backdoor Access" setting and enter a string like the following (replace `192.168.0.105` with the actual address of the main owlcms computer when running on a laptop, or your public IP address if running on Heroku).
+   2. Locate the "Backdoor Access" setting and enter a string like the following (replace `192.168.0.105` with the actual address of the main owlcms computer when running on a laptop, or your public IP address if running on Fly.io).

       `192.168.0.105,127.0.0.1,[0:0:0:0:0:0:0:1]`

-      This setting is used to make sure that only these machines can start the simulation.  `127.0.0.1,[0:0:0:0:0:0:0:1]` are two different ways of writing down "localhost" (required because Firefox sends one or the other, as it feels like).
+      This setting is used to make sure that only these machines can start the simulation.
+The cryptic string  `127.0.0.1,[0:0:0:0:0:0:0:1]` is just two different ways of writing down "localhost", depending on whether the software sends IPV4 or IPV6 addresses.

-      If you are running on Heroku, you can type "what is my ip" in Google to get your public IP address.
+      If you are running on Fly.io, you can type "what is my ip" in Google to get your public IP address.

 3. Export your registration data from the Preparation page (for reference)